it985/my-stars/README.md

 *   [FFmpeg/FFmpeg](https://github.com/FFmpeg/FFmpeg) - Mirror of https://git.ffmpeg.org/ffmpeg.git

-*   [kubeshark/kubeshark](https://github.com/kubeshark/kubeshark) - API traffic viewer for Kubernetes enabling you to view all API communication between microservices.
+*   [kubeshark/kubeshark](https://github.com/kubeshark/kubeshark) - The API traffic viewer for Kubernetes providing deep visibility into all API traffic and payloads going in, out and across containers and pods inside a Kubernetes cluster.
 Think TCPDump and Wireshark re-invented for Kubernetes

 *   [micropython/micropython](https://github.com/micropython/micropython) - MicroPython - a lean and efficient Python implementation for microcontrollers and constrained systems